Islam: Daily and family life

+An Iranian woman wearing the Islamic veil (Hijab).

 Many daily practices fall in the category of adab, or etiquette.
 Specific prohibited foods include pork products, blood and carrion.
 Health is viewed as a trust from God and intoxicants, such as alcoholic drinks, are prohibited.
 All meat must come from a herbivorous animal slaughtered in the name of God by a Muslim, Jew, or Christian, except for game that one has hunted or fished for oneself.
 Beards are often encouraged among men as something natural and body modifications, such as permanent tattoos, are usually forbidden as violating the creation.
 (Note: Some Muslims in dynastic era China resisted footbinding of girls for the same reason.)
 Silk and gold are prohibited for men in Islam to maintain a state of sobriety.
 Haya, often translated as "shame" or "modesty", is sometimes described as the innate character of Islam and informs much of Muslim daily life.
 For example, clothing in Islam emphasizes a standard of modesty, which has included the hijab for women.
 Similarly, personal hygiene is encouraged with certain requirements.